Brown Butter Pretzel M&M Cookies.

 - 3/4 cup pretzel pieces

-- In a large bowl using a hand-held mixer or stand mixer with paddle attachment, cream the solid brown butter in the mixing bowl for about 1 minute on medium speed.
-Get it nice and smooth, then add the sugars on medium speed until fluffy and light in color.
+In a large bowl using a hand-held mixer or stand mixer with paddle attachment, beat the solid browned butter for 1 minute on medium speed until completely smooth and creamy.
+Add the brown sugar and granulated sugar and mix on medium speed until fluffy and light in color.
 Mix in egg and vanilla.
-Scrape down the sides as needed.
-On low speed, mix in flour, cornstarch, baking soda and salt.
-Stir in the pretzels and M&Ms. Dough will be thick and sticky.
-Chill for at least 1- 2 hours, or even up to 3 days (covered).
-The longer, the better.
+Scrape down the sides and bottom of the bowl as needed.
+In a separate bowl, combine flour, cornstarch, baking soda and salt.
+On low speed, slowly mix into the wet ingredients until combined.
+The cookie dough will be quite thick.
+Add the pretzels and M&Ms and mix for about 5 seconds until evenly disbursed.
+Cover dough tightly with aluminum foil or plastic wrap and chill for at least 1 hour and up to 2 days.
+Chilling is mandatory for this cookie dough.

-- Preheat oven to 350F.
-Line a baking sheet with parchment paper or a silicone baking mat.
+Remove cookie dough from the refrigerator and allow to sit at room temperature for 10 minutes.
+Preheat oven to 350F.
+Line a large baking sheet with parchment paper or a silicone baking mat.
+Set aside.

-*Cookies freeze well – up to three months.
-Unbaked cookie dough balls freeze well – up to three months.
+Cookies stay fresh covered at room temperature for up to 1 week.
+Baked cookies freeze well - up to three months.
+Unbaked cookie dough balls freeze well - up to three months.
+Bake dough balls in their frozen state for an extra minute or two - do not thaw.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.